CONSTRUCTION CATALOGUE

 Structural

-If you are building on top of an existing structure you may need to reinforce it to be able to hold the weight of your new addition.
-We recommend you get a structural engineer to examine your building to advise on the capacity of your existing building.
+If you are building on top of an existing structure you may need to reinforce it to be able to hold the weight of the new addition.
+We recommend you get a structural engineer to examine the building to advise on the capacity of the existing building.

 Cost Considerations

 Whenever you are deciding what type of unit to add, it is important to understand what are the major cost considerations.
-For a top addition & split rennovation these include:
+For a top addition & split renovation these include:

 - unit egress